liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 targetsheet
-    Only present if "valuetype" is a path ("adhocracy.schema.AbsolutePath").
+    Only present if "valuetype" is a path ("adhocracy_core.schema.AbsolutePath").
 If present, it gives the name of the sheet that all pointed-to resources will implement (they might possibly be of different types, but they will always implement the given sheet or they wouldn't be valid link targets).